sftpplus/sftpplus-docker/README.rst

 * Adjust `SFTPPLUS_OS` and `SFTPPLUS_VERSION` in `Dockerfile`
   to match the downloaded version.
-  The default Dockerfile from this repo works with the SFTPPlus trial version.
+  The Dockerfile from this repo works with the SFTPPlus trial version too.

-* From inside the main directory build the `sftpplus` image with (replace `3.44.0.trial` with your preferred tag)::
+* From inside the main directory, build the `sftpplus` image with (replace `3.44.0.trial` with your preferred tag)::

     docker build -t sftpplus:3.44.0.trial .